sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/Cloud Based Infrastructure.md

 		- Azure web services
 		- Google cloud
 - Isolated from other customers by [[VLAN]]
-- Typically used for provision int customer facing apps or corporate apps that need to be accessed from geographically remote sites
+- Typically used for provision in customer facing apps or corporate apps that need to be accessed from geographically remote sites
 	- Something in a [[Network Zones#DMZ|DMZ]] could be a good fit for a VPC

 # Cloud vs. On Premise